Baron von Steuben and Well Regulated American Volley Fire

 Adendorff: Twelve hundred men.
 There were four hundred native levies, also.

 Lt.
-Bromhead: Damn the levies, man, more cowardly blacks!
+Bromhead: Damn the levies, man, more cowardly Blacks!

-Adendorff: What the hell do you mean, “cowardly blacks”?
+Adendorff: What the hell do you mean, “cowardly Blacks”?
 They died on your side, didn’t they?
 And who the hell do you think is coming to wipe out your little command?
 The Grenadier Guards?

-Baron Friedrich Wilhelm August Heinrich Ferdinand von Steuben
+Enter Baron Friedrich Wilhelm August Heinrich Ferdinand von Steuben

 A century before Rourke’s Drift, when what was left of our Continental so-called Army was starving at Valley Forge, Baron von Steuben, a trained and experienced Prussian general staff officer, arrived to lend a hand.